Scholarship Recipient Agreement

 - A minimum cumulative college grade point average of 2.0 (on a 4 point scale) is required for renewal of the award.
-In addition, a student must be enrolled in at-least 3 units or more each semester to remain eligible for the scholarship.
+In addition, a student must be enrolled in at least 3 units or more each semester to remain eligible for the scholarship.
 It is recommended that students enroll in 4 units in order to graduate in the allotted time.
 Scholarships may not be available after four years, unless otherwise noted.

 - A student will be given a one semester probationary period without a decrease in their merit based scholarship(s) if the cumulative GPA is below a 2.0.
 If the cumulative GPA does not meet the minimum standards after the probationary period, the scholarships will be suspended.

 - Each recipient of the merit scholarship is encouraged to apply for all state and federally funded need-based financial assistance (grants/scholarships) for which he or she might be eligible.

 - Additional awards and grants that are not merit based, such as the Travel Scholarship, are offered for one year only and are not renewable for future academic years.

 - Each recipient of the merit scholarship agrees to allow the use of his or her biographical and academic information in publications of the University.